 What is myopia?

-Myopia, also known as nearsightedness, results when the cornea is steeper or the eye longer that average and light is focused in front of rather than directly on the retina.
-Near vision is clear, but distance vision is not, unless corrected by glasses, contact lenses, or procedures such as laser vision correction.
+Myopia, also known as nearsightedness, results when the cornea is steeper or the eye longer than average, causing light to focused in front of rather than directly on the retina.
+Near vision is clear, but distance vision is not unless corrected by glasses, contact lenses, or procedures such as laser vision correction.

 What is hyperopia?

 Hyperopia, also known as farsightedness, happens when the point of focus is behind the retina.
-A farsighted eye sees distant objects more clearly than near objects, but lacks crisp focus at any range.
+A farsighted eye sees distant objects more clearly than near objects but lacks crisp focus at any range.
 Hyperopia worsens after the age of 40.
-Remedies for farsightedness include glasses, contact lenses, and hyperopic LASIK.
+Remedies for farsightedness include glasses, contact lenses, and hyperopic LASIK surgery.